mateuszwittek/rest-api-node/readme.md

 # Rest API Node

-This project is a RESTful API built with Node.js, Express.js, MongoDB, Jest and TypeScript.
+This project is a RESTful API built with Node.js, Express.js, MongoDB, Jest, and TypeScript.

 ## Getting Started